The body of a man who went missing while exploring an ocean sandbar was discovered Sunday on a beach at Camp Lejeune, North Carolina.

 A similar drowning took place at North Topsail Beach on July 9, when Antwaun Jackson, 40, died rescuing family members from a rip current, Youngkin told Marine Corps Times.

-Irene Loewenson is an editorial fellow at Military Times and Defense News.
-A native New Yorker, she is a recent graduate of Williams College, where she was the editor-in-chief of the student newspaper.
+Irene Loewenson is a staff reporter for Marine Corps Times.
+She joined Military Times as an editorial fellow in August 2022.
+She is a graduate of Williams College, where she was the editor-in-chief of the student newspaper.